Open Payments / Physician Sunshine Act

 The Physician Payments Sunshine Act requires drug and device manufacturers to report transfers of value to physicians and teaching hospitals publicly.
 As a result, manufacturers and group purchasing organizations must disclose to the Centers for Medicare & Medicaid Services (CMS) any physician ownership or investment interests.

 The law is intended to help reduce potential conflicts of interest that could arise from relationships between physicians or teaching hospitals and manufacturers.
 The AAFP supports reasonable transparency efforts, but believes physicians should be given the opportunity to preview and appeal data before the information is made publicly available.

 While AAFP supports the spirit of transparency promoted by the Sunshine Act, we oppose rules that could result in the publication of misleading information or impose costly and burdensome paperwork requirements on family physicians.

-Joint Letter to HHS Opposing a Section of Sunshine Act which Potentially Impacts Medical Education and Patient Care - October 28, 2013(3 page PDF)
+Joint Letter to HHS on Potential Impacts to Medical Education and Patient Care - October 28, 2013(3 page PDF)

 Didn't find what you were looking for?
 Search the Open Payments/Sunshine Act document archive.